INCUMBENT WORKER TRAINING

 HOW TO APPLY

-Applications are obtained from and evaluated by non-state advocates that make recommendations to the Department regarding funding requests.
-These advocates are members of the Business Expansion and Retention teams, the Montana Manufacturing Extension Center at MSU Bozeman, and the Small Business Development Centers sponsored by the Montana Department of Commerce.
-Contact your local Job Service Office to find out which advocates serve your community.
+Submitted applications are evaluated by economic development partners that make recommendations to the Department regarding funding requests.
+These partners are members of the Business Expansion and Retention teams, the Montana Manufacturing Extension Center at MSU Bozeman, and the Small Business Development Centers sponsored by the Montana Department of Commerce.
+Contact your local Job Service Office to find out which partners serve your community.

 Applications should be submitted at least two weeks before the training is scheduled.
-Each advocate organization meets to review applications on a different schedule, so please allow two weeks to 30 days for applications to be reviewed.
+Each advocate organization meets to review applications on a different schedule, so please contact them to determine if additional time is needed.

 GRANT FUNDING IS LIMITED